nazmul-nhb/nhb-scripts/README.md

 - Safely bump the package version (`package.json`)
 - Add a **conventional typed Git commit message** (with optional scope)
-- Automatically commit and push
+- Automatically commit and push (will ask for permission to push to the remote repository)

 This ensures your version bumps and commit messages are semver-valid, consistent, and expressive.